List of International Rules Series results

 The International Rules Series is a senior men's competition played under the laws of international rules football, a hybrid sport combining elements of Gaelic football and Australian rules football.
-The series is overseen by the two sports' governing bodies, the Gaelic Athletic Association and Australian Football League.
+The series is overseen by the governing bodies of the two sports, the Gaelic Athletic Association and Australian Football League.
 This page lists results of each test match in the series.
-Click on the a series year for a more detailed recording of results.
+Click on a series year for a more detailed analysis of results.

 Results

 Though the first Australian Football World Tour took place in 1967, it wasn't until 1984 that the first organised series sanctioned by the two governing bodies occurred.
 The four series that took place from 1984 to 1990 featured three test matches each, with the winning nation being the one to secure at least two victories.
 Since 1998 each series has been played over two matches, with the winning nation being the one to score the highest amount on aggregate over the two tests.
 This excludes the 2014 and 2015 series, which were both one-off matches.

 Scores are given in the form [goals] [overs] [behinds] ([points]).
 A goal equals 6 points, an over 3, and a behind 1.
 So 2.9.7 (46) means 2 goals, 9 overs and 7 behinds; 2(6) + 9(3) + 7(1) = 12 + 27 + 7 = 46 points in total.